The Collaborative Model for Competence and Success

-COMPASS stands for the Collaborative Model for Competence and Success and is an alternative framework for improving the quality of services and outcomes for children, youth, and adults with autism spectrum disorder.
+The Collaborative Model for Competence and Success (COMPASS) is an alternative framework for improving the quality of services and outcomes for children, youth, and adults with autism spectrum disorder.
 When we have an effective plan, we have balance.
 That is, our personal and environmental challenges we experience are supported and outweighed by our personal and environment supports.
 This is true for all of us.
 When individuals with ASD have supportive environments, they will experience competence and success.

 COMPASS comes from 20 years of work first described in 1996 as the autism competency framework created for adults receiving community-based services, and more recently for children and youth.